mansona/viteconf-ember/slides/020-ember's-innovation.md

 Note:

-Classes in JavaScript actually happened with Ember's help, Ember Core Team members were working with TC39 at the time they were being added.
+Classes in JavaScript.
+They actually happened with Ember's help, Ember Core Team members were working with TC39 at the time they were being added.
-ES modules - we were using them as part of our authoring format before they were in the language. ember-cli, our baked in build system, was so ahead of its time that there were many arguments about if frameworks even needed a build system at the time.
+ES modules - we were using them as part of our authoring format before they were added to JavaScript. ember-cli, our baked in build system, was so ahead of its time that there were many arguments about if frameworks even needed a build system at the time that it came out.
 And since we're all here at ViteConf, I guess the team build system has won that particular battle!!

-but with all those firsts we have a few problems, expeicially when we care so much about stability and not leaving anyone behind. our pree-class "class" object was the basis for all the major building blocks of the framework.
+but with all those firsts we have a few problems, expeicially because we care so much about stability and not leaving anyone behind. our pree-class "class" object was the basis for all the major building blocks of the framework.
 We've cleaned up a bunch of them but still not all of them

+Our module system...